alienworld1/alienworld1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a shopping cart app
+- 🔭 I’m currently working on mastering full stack applications.
-- 🌱 I’m currently learning full stack javascript (React, right now)
+- 🌱 I’m currently learning full stack javascript.
-- 👯 I’m looking to collaborate on web apps
+- 👯 I’m looking to collaborate on web apps.

 <!--
 **alienworld1/alienworld1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.